bushcode/react-design-patterns/README.md

 CONTROLLED COMPONENTS: Components that receives states through props that are passed from their parent component.
 They are easier to test and reuseable.

 HIGHER ORDER COMPONENTS: Components that are composed of other components i.e returns other components instead of JSX.

+CUSTOM HOOKS: Hooks defined to combine the functionality of one or more already existing react hooks.